Code-Institute-Submissions/MS2-Colombbeans/README.md

 ### Acknowledgements
 - My mentor Allen Thomas Varghese for his feedback and advice throughout the different phases of the project and the extra help with getting the validation of the contact form to work as expected.
 - Slack community for sharing their feedback on my website and giving very useful advice.
+- Special thanks to Scott Kipp and Johann Alberts from Tutor Support at CI for helping me troubleshoot some validation issues for the contact form.
 - CI for the interactive lessons that allowed me to further build on that knowledge.